thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-menu.md

 '
 %}

-{% include images-gallery.liquid showListImageTitles="true" imageCollection=editName %}
+{% include images-gallery.liquid imageCollection=editName %}

-### Manage custom menu assignees
+## Manage custom menu assignees

+To manage the users assigned to this custom menu, click the corresponding icon in the row of this user menu.
+From the dropdown menu, change the assignee type and save changes.
+Assignee type changed.

 {% assign manageCustomMenuAssignees = '
     ===